How is an estate taxed during administration?

 The personal representative will deal either with the tax office of the deceased or the tax office of the first-named personal representative.
 The executor may have to complete a tax return for the period after the date of death if the tax position of the estate is complex or if the tax liability is significant – this will not be a personal tax return, but a trust and estate tax return.
 An estate which is not regarded as “complex” can be dealt with informally.

 You can find out more about trust and estate tax return and informal procedures on the GOV.UK website.
-But note that this GOV.UK page does not cover HMRC’s announcement that, for the 2016/17 and 2017/18 tax years, personal representatives dealing with estates in administration do not need to report income and pay tax where:
+It also states that under 'interim arrangment', at least for the tax years 2016/17 to 2018/19, personal representatives dealing with estates in administration do not need to report income and pay tax where:

 - the only source of income is savings interest; and